DYessenkul/World-Cup-app/README.md

 The 2022 World Cup app.
 You can view the calendar of matches and news.
 And you can also see the results of the previous World Cup

 ## Features
--Good design
+- Good design
--Using pods like Alamofire, Kignfisher, ShimmerSwift -Using json api
+- Using pods like Alamofire, Kignfisher, ShimmerSwift
+- Using json api

 ## Usage
 Install pods and download the code